To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 FastSpring Reporting and Analytics is a robust suite that helps you understand:

-The revenue overview dashboard contains more general information such as total transactions by country or net sales by product.
+For example, the revenue overview dashboard contains more general information, such as total transactions by country or net sales by product.

-The subscription overview dashboard lets you drill down into more specific details like active customers or monthly recurring revenue (MRR) over time.
+For another example, the subscription overview dashboard lets you drill down into more specific details, such as active customers or monthly recurring revenue (MRR) over time.

 Paddle